HMS Galatea (71): History

-Arriving at Åndalsnes in late April with troops for the Norwegian campaign she returned to Rosyth with 200 crates, weighing 40 kiloes each, from the Norwegian national treasury.

-In June 1940 she was involved in the Operation Aerial evacuation of troops from Saint-Jean-de-Luz France, including Sir Ronald Hugh Campbell, the British Ambassador to France.

-On 7 September 1940 the code word Cromwell was issued meaning that the Germans might land in Kent at dawn.
+In June 1940 she was involved in the Operation Aerial evacuation of troops from Saint-Jean-de-Luz, France, including Sir Ronald Hugh Campbell, the British Ambassador to France.
+On 7 September 1940 the code word "Cromwell" was issued meaning that the Germans might land in Kent at dawn.
 During that night Galatea was sent to patrol the Straits of Dover but made no contact with the enemy.
-At dawn while returning to port she struck a mine off Sheerness and spent three months in dry dock.
+At dawn while returning to port she struck a naval mine off Sheerness and spent three months in dry dock.

 She remained with the Home Fleet (under refit, between October 1940 to January 1941) until May 1941, and was involved in hunting the German battleship Bismarck.
 In July 1941 she joined the Mediterranean Fleet via the Red Sea, and by November was based at Malta with Force "K", operating against the Axis supply convoys to North Africa.

 Fate

 On 15 December 1941 before midnight Galatea was torpedoed and sunk by the German submarine U-557 off Alexandria, Egypt with the loss of 470 crew.
 Some 100 survivors were picked up by the destroyers Griffin and Hotspur.
 Less than 48 hours later, U-557 was rammed by the Italian torpedo boat Orione and sank with all hands.